pce-uw-jscript400/w1-node-ecosystem/readme.md

   Hello, Node!
   Colin Griffiths
 ```
+  The imported value from the exported string is displayed as it is assigned to the variable profile.

 * **Question:** What is `module.exports` and what is its _type_ in JavaScript?
 What is `require` and what is its _type_ in JavaScript?